comp110-lytle/comp110/site/resources/quiz-expectations.md

 * Review the lessons and challenge questions you submitted
 * Review exercises submitted
 * Work through any currently released exercises you have not completed
-* Complete the review questions (they will post a day or two before the quiz, to the course itinerary, listed underneath the quiz entry).
+* Complete the review questions and practice memory diagrams.
 * Stop by office hours and/or tutoring with conceptual questions

 Additionally, after quizzes are returned, you should review and understand all questions missed as preparation for the following quiz.
 The content in COMP110 is cumulative, so you do not want to continue making the same mistakes through the semester!